 How Do I Get To Palm Beach?

 all the way to Palm Beach from the bus terminus near Central Train Station.

-you will see far more of the road and traffic than the sights.
+far more of the road and traffic than the sights.

 The neighbouring Whale Beach